 A plausibility check of the groundwater levels is performed in two steps.
-First, we visually inspect the groundwater depth map, shown in Figure 13a.
-Accordingly, the model shows a reasonable split between shallower and deeper (5 meter and below) groundwater tables compared to expected values from observations with shallower levels overall.
-Furthermore, the deeper sections are found in the mountainous areas of the model domain, which corresponds well with the real situation.
+First, we visually inspect the groundwater depth map, shown in Fig. 13a.
+Accordingly, the model shows a reasonable split between shallower and deeper (5 m and below) groundwater tables compared to expected values from observations with shallower levels overall.
+Furthermore, the deeper sections are found in the mountainous areas of the model domain, which correspond well with the real situation.
 It has to be noted though that regions with shallow groundwater levels often show very small values, likely not to be found in the real catchment where the unsaturated zone is usually thicker.
 In a second step, we compare simulated hydraulic heads with available data.
 The environmental protection agency of the state of Baden-Württemberg (Landesanstalt für Umwelt, Messungen und Naturschutz - LUBW) operates 33 continuous groundwater observation wells.
-Comparing those point measurements to simulation results of an uncalibrated model with 400m grid resolution makes little sense.
-Instead, we compare (1) the magnitude of the fluctuation (subtracting the yearly mean from the respective time series) in the groundwater table throughout the catchment during a year (calculated as the groundwater observation minus its mean, shown in Figure 13b) and (2) the average trend of the groundwater in the full model (calculated after subtracting the mean and scaling the fluctuations to have the same magnitude.
-According to Figure 13b, the magnitude of the groundwater fluctuations is within similar ranges as the observations (Figure 13b), while a few observation wells show larger magnitudes.
-Also, the fluctuations overall follow similar long-term patterns over the year (Figure 13c).
+Comparing those point measurements to simulation results of an uncalibrated model with 400 m grid resolution makes little sense.
+Instead, we compare (1) the magnitude of the fluctuation in the groundwater table throughout the catchment during a year (calculated as the groundwater observation minus its yearly mean, shown in Fig. 13b), and (2) the average trend of the groundwater level in the full model domain (calculated after subtracting the mean and scaling the fluctuations to have the same magnitude).
+This means we are comparing standardized anomalies for the observed and simulated groundwater levels.
+According to Fig. 13b, the magnitude of the groundwater fluctuations is within similar ranges to those of the observations (Fig. 13b), while a few observation wells show larger fluctuations.
+Also, the fluctuations overall follow similar long-term patterns over the year (Fig. 13c).
 Hence, the groundwater, given the coarse resolution of the model in comparison with the compared point measurements, shows a reasonable behavior.